The best audio editors offer powerful tools to deliver high-quality results in a more efficient workflow.

 For professional sound production, Avid Pro Tools is the full audio editing package.
 Hailed by many as an industry standard, it’s widely used in global media and film industries, often to the point of being contractually demanded by clients.

 The Pro Tools suite of apps has been updated - bringing three variations focused on whether you’re a casual user, intermediate, or a pro.
 Depending on your choice, you now have options for a subscription or (at the higher levels) a perpetual license.
-There is also a free audio editor, Pro Tools Intro, which offers a good entry-point albeit with basic functionality.
+There is also a free editing software, Pro Tools Intro, which offers a good entry-point albeit with basic functionality.

 It’s not the easiest tool to get started with - being a fully-featured digital audio workstation, it’s really designed for those who know their way around this type of program, with the hardware to match.
 But if you have a hardy audio PC or laptop and a multi-screen setup, it’s ideal.